openstack/ceilometer/doc/source/architecture.rst

-Currently, processed data can be published using 4 different transports: notifier, a notification based publisher which pushes samples to a message queue which can be consumed by the collector or an external system; rpc, a relatively secure, synchronous RPC based publisher; udp, which publishes samples using UDP packets; and kafka, which publishes data to a Kafka message queue to be consumed by any system that supports Kafka.
+Currently, processed data can be published using 4 different transports: notifier, a notification based publisher which pushes samples to a message queue which can be consumed by the collector or an external system; udp, which publishes samples using UDP packets; and kafka, which publishes data to a Kafka message queue to be consumed by any system that supports Kafka.

 Storing the data